massalabs/massa/docs/staking.md

     get_addresses <your_address>

+and look at the "next draws" section.

-Check that your balance increases, for each block or endorsement that you create you should get a small reward.
+Also check that your balance increases, for each block or endorsement that you create you should get a small reward.

 ## Selling rolls